-It is important to ensure your child gets enough fluid across the day and this can be achieved by offering six to eight drinks (each 100 to 150ml).
-You may find they need more fluids in warm weather or when exercising.
-The best drinks for children are milk and water.
-Water should be offered across the day and tap water is fine to offer.
+It is important to ensure your toddler gets enough fluid across the day and this can be achieved by offering them six to eight drinks (each 100 to 150ml).
+You may find your little one needs more fluids in warm weather or when exercising.
+The best drinks for your toddler are milk and water.
+Water should be offered across the day and tap water is fine to offer (over the age of 6 months, it does not need to be boiled and cooled).

-- Breast milk can still be offered to children up to and beyond 2 years of age as there are continued benefits for both mother and child
+- Breast milk can still be offered to children up to and beyond 2 years of age as there are continued benefits to mum and your little one

 - Whole (full fat) milk should be give to children aged from one to two years as their main drink, to make sure they get enough energy and nutrients